psychdatascience/FDS-CourseOne/010_HW_For_Iterables_ListComp.md

 ---

-Bonus:
+### Part 4: nested loops

-Write some code to "flatten" the following list-of-lists-of-lists:
+a) Write some code to "flatten" the following list-of-lists-of-lists:
 ```
 deep_list = [[[1, 2, 3, 4], [5, 6, 7, 8]],
             [[9, 10, 11, 12], [13, 14, 15, 16]],
             [[17, 18, 19, 20], [21, 22, 23, 42]]]
 ```
 (that is, make into a simple list of `ints`)

+b) Write code that, given a list of strings like this: myStrLst = ["able", "was", "I", "ere", "I", "saw", "elba"] will reverse both the order of the strings in the list ***and*** the order of the letters in each string.
+**Warning** This one is tough, and requires you put together a few of the skills we've learned, so don't get frustrated if it takes you a lot of trial and error!
+That's what coding is often like!